ANGELS LANDING SPEED ATTEMPT

 4.3 miles | 53 minutes 48 seconds | +/- 2,976 elevation

 Overview: If there was one obsession of mine in the early 00s it was Zion NP, and in particular, Angels Landing.
-By the time 2005 rolled around I had already made a dozen round trips to the summit, including 3-trips over a 24-hour period during a visit in 2004.
-Following my first few attempts, I began keeping track of my times and set out to see if I could break the fabled one hour mark for a round trip.
-This eventually led to a specialized training plan, followed by (4) successful sub-60-min attempts by the end of ‘04.
+By the time 2005 rolled around I had already made a dozen or so trips to the top.
+Following my first few attempts, I began keeping track of my times and eventually set a goal of trying to break the the fabled one hour mark for a round trip.
+This eventually led to a specialized training plan, followed by handful of successful sub-60-min attempts by the end of ‘04.
 Soon enough, I set my sights on the 55-minute mark and eventually found success during an early morning attempt back in May of 2005.

 May 25, 2005 | Zion National Park, Utah